Mount Lofty

 Mount Lofty has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 14 projects potentially influencing the region.
-Notable initiatives include Toowoomba Escarpment Mountain Bike Trails (Jubilee Park), AusRocks Brookview Quarry, YWCA East Toowoomba Social and Affordable Housing, Rifle Range Road Reconfiguration.
+AreaSearch has identified 14 projects likely affecting the region.
+Notable projects include Toowoomba Escarpment Mountain Bike Trails (Jubilee Park), AusRocks Brookview Quarry, YWCA East Toowoomba Social and Affordable Housing, Rifle Range Road Reconfiguration.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.